deadpirate56/Project-1_Udacity_nonodegree/Project 1/README.md

 3. How does footfall affect sales?
 4. Are the sales cyclic/seasonal in nature?

-### Notebook
+### File Description
-Attached is a colab notebook with all the exploratory data analysis
+"Supermarket_sales_trends_(1).ipynb" - Attached is a colab notebook with all the data gathering, cleansing and analysis to answer the final questions

 ### Blog Post
 Main findings of questions are summarized here https://medium.com/@shubham8089/selling-in-an-indian-supermarket-store-27dac39c471a

+### Resolution
+Interesting to see the patterns emerge in the Suparmarket business and helps us understand the metrics of evaluating the business

+### Acknowledgement
+Thanks for providing the data - Zeta Solutions.
+Acknowledgement to Coursera and Udacity for their brilliant materail on data visualizations